sanjay445/Scoreboard/README.md

 1) bundle install
 2) rails s -p 3001

-Redirect to leaderboard_client folder and execute the below command to run the React Client Server:
+Redirect to leaderboard_client folder and execute the below command to run the React Client:
 1) npm install
 2) npm start